What is implant dentistry?

 You can read more about dental implants on our Dental Implant FAQ page.

 Cost of dental implants

 The cost of dental implants is determined by many factors, including the number of implants that need to be placed, the type of implant, the choice of anesthesia, and your insurance coverage.
-The best way to get an accurate price estimate is to schedule a consultation with Dr. Staples so that he can fully evaluate your condition and devise a treatment plan specific to you.
+The best way to get an accurate price estimate is to schedule a consultation with Dr. Staples or Dr. Martz so that they can fully evaluate your condition and devise a treatment plan specific to you.
 Our office works hard to maximize your insurance coverage.
 For more information, visit our financial information page.

 If you have any questions regarding dental implants or are wondering how they can benefit your smile and oral health, please contact our office to schedule an appointment.